gberl001/SP24-ENR261-180/Week 2 - Variables & Data Types/Program_02_2.md

 assistedBy = "";
 fprintf("Output for %s written by %s, with assistance from %s.\n\n", programName, name, assistedBy)

-format bank.   % Outputs numbers with 2 decimal places
+format bank   % Outputs numbers with 2 decimal places

 % Your Code here...